peczepiel/a3-experiment/README.md

 Overall, the faster groups ended up being high-contrast and med contrast colors, while med-high was slightly slower, with low contrast easily having the slowest average reaction time.

 When comparing each of the other contrast groups to high contast, the results were:
-- Med Contrast - 1.5ms slower (0.5% slower) &rarr basically the same
+- Med Contrast - 1.5ms slower (0.5% slower) --> basically the same
+- Med-High Contrast - 18.5ms slower (6.5% slower) --> somewhat slower
+- Low Contrast - 47.9ms slower (16.8% slower) --> noticeable drop in reaction time

+From these results we can conclude that contrast level meaningfully impacts detection speed, and that low-contrast color changes are consistently the hardest for users to quickly react to.
+Once participants warmed up using the control group and understood the task, reaction times stayed nearly identical for high and medium contrast conditions with only a slight increase for med-high, and slowed the most for low contrast.
+This indicates that reduced visual contrast produces the largest decrease in performance when it comes to reaction time.

 **Technical Achievements**
 ---